pulumi/docs/content/docs/intro/cloud-providers/gcp/setup.md

 The [Pulumi Google Cloud Platform Provider] needs to be configured with Google credentials before it can be used to create resources.

-When developing locally, we recommend that you use `gcloud login` to configure your account credentials:
+When developing locally, we recommend that you use `gcloud login` to configure your account credentials.
+First, install the [Google Cloud SDK](https://cloud.google.com/sdk/install), which includes the `gcloud` command line tool.
+Then, execute the following:

 ```bash
 $ gcloud auth login